cardano-foundation/developer-portal/docs/cardano-integration/listening-for-payments-cli.md

  */

 import * as fs from 'fs';
-// Please add this dependency using npm install node-cmd but there is no @type definition for typescript const cmd: any = require('node-cmd');
+// Please add this dependency using npm install node-cmd but there is no @type definition for it const cmd: any = require('node-cmd');

 // Path to the cardano-cli binary or use the global one